-Floodplains are areas adjacent to water courses and water bodies that are susceptible to flooding during periods of excessive runoff.
+Floodplains are areas adjacent to watercourses and water bodies that are susceptible to flooding during periods of excessive runoff.
 According to the Federal Emergency Management Administration's (FEMA) Flood Insurance Rate Maps (FIRMs) and the Flood Hazard Boundary Maps (FHBMs) there is only one floodplain in Mont Vernon, and it is adjacent to Purgatory Brook.
 This small strip is on the east bank and is designated Zone A, which is a special flood hazard area that can be inundated by a 100-year flood.
 Flood Insurance Rate maps delineate 1% (100-year) and .2% (500-year) storm events for all communities in the region (Federal Emergency Management Agency, 2014).
-The identified flood plain lies along Purgatory Brook, see Map 2.
-A more detailed copy of the FEMA map can be viewed at the town hall.
+The identified flood plain lies along Purgatory Brook and a detailed copy of the FEMA map can be viewed at the town hall.